MataDesigns/SimpleSync/README.md

 [![License](https://img.shields.io/cocoapods/l/SimpleSync.svg?style=flat)](http://cocoapods.org/pods/SimpleSync)
 [![Platform](https://img.shields.io/cocoapods/p/SimpleSync.svg?style=flat)](http://cocoapods.org/pods/SimpleSync)

+SimpleSync is a library that can be used to sync core data values with server database using REST API.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+- iOS 9.0+
+- Xcode 8.0+
+- Swift 3.0+

 ## Installation